sassoftware/devsascom-rest-api-samples/Compute/compute.md

 Here are the currently supported types that you can use as a resource.

 * **application/vnd.sas.file** - For resources of this type, the Compute server expects the URI to point to a Files API resource, and the Compute server creates a fileref for that resource.
 The name that you provide becomes the fileref.
 Any options that are specified become options for the assigned fileref, similar to how you define a fileref in a FILENAME statement.
 For filerefs that have JOB scope, the fileref is deassigned when the associated job completes.
   Resources that are marked for output use are shown in the results.

 * **application/vnd.sas.preference** - For resources of this type, the Compute server expects the URI to point to a Preferences API resource.
 A macro variable with the same name as the Preferences resource is created, and the macro variable is assigned to the value of the Preferences resource.
 You can then access this macro variable in your code.
 For resources that are assigned JOB scope, the macro variable is deleted when the associated job completes.
   Variables are never shown in results, so the output member has no effect here.

 * **application/vnd.sas.data.source.definition** - For resources of this type, the
   Compute server expects the URI to point to a source definition resource that has been created using the DataSources API.
 A SAS libref with the same name as the source definition resource is created, and the libref is defined to reference the information that is stored in this source definition resource.
 Your code can then access this SAS libref and the tables that are available in this library.
 For resources that are assigned JOB scope, the libref is deassigned when the associated job completes.

-##### <a name='RuntimeResourceUsage'>Specify Whether a Resource is Required</a>
+##### <a name='RuntimeResourceUsage'>Specify Whether a Resource Is Required</a>
 By default, resources are not required to be available when they are used by a session or job.
 That is, if the item defined by a resource cannot be created during the session or job initialization, the session or job is not put into a Failed